-The Day the Aerosmith Reunion Began
+The Day Aerosmith’s Reunion Began

-The early '80s were a rough time for Aerosmith, with Joe Perry leaving the group in 1979 and Brad Whitford following two years later — and only one new album, the uneven Rock in a Hard Place, released between 1980 and 1985.
+The early '80s were a rough time for Aerosmith, as Joe Perry left the group in 1979 and Brad Whitford followed two years later.
+Only one new album, the uneven Rock in a Hard Place, was released between 1980 and 1985.

-At the time, the members of Aerosmith – which then included singer Steven Tyler, bassist Tom Hamilton, drummer Joey Kramer, and guitarists Jimmy Crespo and Rick Dufay – were nearing the end of their long tour for Rock in a Hard Place, and things weren't going well for the band.
-Rock hadn't sold as well as expected, and negotiations with the label for an advance to fund a follow-up were proving difficult.
+At the time, the members of Aerosmith – which then included singer Steven Tyler, bassist Tom Hamilton, drummer Joey Kramer, and guitarists Jimmy Crespo and Rick Dufay – were nearing the end of their long tour for Rock in a Hard Place, and things weren't going well.
+The album hadn't sold as well as expected, and negotiations with the label for an advance to fund a follow-up were proving difficult.

-It also served as a major turning point in Aerosmith history, because when Tyler walked backstage after the concert, he found Perry and Whitford, and their surprising encounter acted as a first step toward the reunion fans feared might never happen.
+It also served as a major turning point in Aerosmith history, because when Tyler walked backstage after the concert, he found Perry and Whitford.
+Their surprising encounter acted as a first step toward the reunion fans feared might never happen.

 Asked how the rest of the group reacted, Perry shrugged.
 "I don't know.
 I never got a phone call from any of them.
-I got a telegram from Steven congratulating me on my new vinyl, quote.
-That's it. … I'm proud of what I did with Aerosmith and it's a drag because it could have gone on to be f—ing great.
+I got a telegram from Steven congratulating me on my new vinyl.
+That's it," Perry told Sounds back then.
+"I'm proud of what I did with Aerosmith, and it's a drag because it could have gone on to be fucking great.
 Maybe they will.
-But my point of view is I have no regrets about Aerosmith but I also have no desire to see them."
+But my point of view is I have no regrets about Aerosmith, but I also have no desire to see them."

 "With new people we'll be able to progress on a different level and direction," Hamilton told Creem following the release of Rock in a Hard Place.
-"It'll still be in the Aerosmith direction, but we've got a new framework of development so we can experiment with a lot of things we never could before.
+"It'll still be in the Aerosmith direction, but we've got a new framework of development, so we can experiment with a lot of things we never could before.
 More polishing, finesse, and technique, but still nice and raw."